randyrossi/vicii-kawari/REGISTERS.md

+# Extra Registers & Video RAM

+## Extra Registers

-Extra registers will not be enabled unless the activation port (0x3f) is poked with the PETSCII bytes "VIC2".
+Extra registers will not be enabled unless the activation port (0xd03f) is poked with the PETSCII bytes "VIC2".
 This prevents existing software from unintentionally triggering extra registers.